 A culture of openness in the mountains should not be seen as an insurmountable obstacle, but as protection and at the same time, a challenge.
 With this in mind, considered culture is one of Switzerland’s strengths and this must also be upheld in a hi-tech age.

 We maintain a family culture where values such as honesty and common sense are still lived out.
-Switzerland manages to perform a tightrope walk between digitalisation and the preservation of tried and tested ways of doing things.
+Switzerland manages to perform a tightrope walk between digitisation and the preservation of tried and tested ways of doing things.
 For example, we protect our culture of farming with high subsidies, but despite this, in terms of development we do not stand still.

 We are in a very comfortable situation in allowing ourselves the spirit of Silicon Valley.
 It requires the courage to try out new things.
 It also requires the courage to remain conservative and 'Swiss'.
 Switzerland has this courage.